-EU relations and cooperation with Haiti are carried out both on bilateral and regional and basis, the latter within the framework of the on-going EU-CELAC and EU-CARIFORUM dialogues.
-Haiti is party to the Partnership Agreement between the members of the African, Caribbean and Pacific Group of States and the European Union and its Member States, the "Cotonou Agreement".
+EU relations and cooperation with Haiti are carried out both on bilateral and regional and basis, the latter within the framework of the on-going EU-CARIFORUM dialogues.
+Haiti is party to the Partnership Agreement between the members of the African, Caribbean and Pacific Group of States and the European Union and its Member States, the "Cotonou Agreement".and

 Present EU-Haiti bilateral development cooperation is based on a Country Strategy Paper 2011-2013 , which covers both EU cooperation aid under the 10th European Development Fund as well as EU Member States bilateral cooperation.
 This strategy is a post-earthquake revision of the Country Strategy 2008-2013.
 Two specific sectors had been identified for EU intervention: